nbekris/TipTime/README.md

 # TipTime
-Practice app for learning Kotlin
+Practice tip calculator app for learning Kotlin

 includes some basic logic for caclulating tip.